Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 Civil unrest and political tension

-Some political issues remain sensitive in Liberia, such as the imprisonment of former Liberian President Charles Taylor for war crimes.
-Taylor's supporters have warned that travellers from the United Kingdom in Liberia may be at risk of reprisal.
+Some political issues remain sensitive, such as the imprisonment of former President Charles Taylor for war crimes.
+Taylor's supporters have warned that travellers from the United Kingdom may be at risk of reprisal.

 Reconsider your need to travel to Grand Gedeh and River Gee counties.
 There are armed groups in the areas bordering Côte d'Ivoire.
 Cross border attacks occurred in 2014, and could happen again.